Odongi-s-data-science-projects/Weather-Type-Prediction/README.md

   1. Open the Jupyter Notebook: Weather Type prediction.ipynb.
   2. Run all cells sequentially.
   3. The trained model will be saved as weather_prediction_type.joblib.

+**License**

+Distributed under the MIT License.
+See LICENSE.md for more information.